kyrylo-fursov/devops_todolist_kubernetes_task_3_write_a_manifest/INSTRUCTION.md

 kubectl port-forward -n todoapp pod/todoapp 8000:8000

-## 2. To test the application from local browser or curl, use:

-kubectl port-forward -n todoapp pod/todoapp 8000:8000

 ## 3. Test application from inside the cluster

 kubectl exec -it -n todoapp busybox-curl -- sh